The tree of happiness flowers and fruits most abundantly for the creative man

 The Puppet Master is not loved by his puppets.
 Freewill is a pre-requisite to loving.
 One cannot be compelled to love.

-Many people would like nothing better than that someone else should take all decisions for them.
+Many people like nothing better than someone else making all decisions for them.
 If they could, they would even turn God into a puppet master and themselves into unthinking puppets.

 We discover our beginnings at our endings.